Vahan727/Capstone/README.md

 # Librarified

-Librarified is a hypothetical book store.
-On the site you will be able to view books from different authors and genres.
+Librarified is a book collection website.
+On the site you will be able to view books from different authors.

 # User Stories
-1. User will be able to browse through books based on different categories
+1. User will be able to browse through books
-3. User will be able to browse through authors based on different categories
+3. User will be able to browse through authors
-4. User will be able to write reviews for a book
+4. User will be able to add, edit and delete books of their choice

 # Stretch Goals
 1. User will be able to favorite books and see their favorites on their profile